There's rule in drafting: if something is different, call it something different.

 6. There is a maximum of eight speakers at a Forum lasting two days.
 We might even reduce that number if we do something different in one of the sessions.

 7. Our events are specifically designed to be family friendly.
 Locations and timetables are carefully chosen so that delegates can be accompanied - and that companions are not left alone for long periods.
+But because our venues are carefully chosen, there's plenty for guests to do in the mornings or while a delegate attends a workshop.

 So, you can see: what we do is far from the norm.